The finitely generated intersection property in fundamental groups of graphs of groups: Introduction

 As a counterpart of his positive results in \cite{kap97}, Kapovich showed in \cite{kap99} that the \fgip\ can also fail within the geometrically desirable class of word hyperbolic groups, providing new counterexamples to this property.
 In a similar direction, other classical counterexamples to the \fgip, such as free-by-cyclic groups \cite{bb79}, have recently been extended: first to ascending HNN extensions of finitely generated free groups by Bamberger and Wise~\cite{bw2022}, and more generally, to all ascending HNN extensions of arbitrary free groups by Linton~\cite{li25}.

-Finally, we mention that the \fgip\ is a generic property for finitely presented groups \cite{Ar98} and that it is not a first order property \cite[Theorem 10.4.13]{fgmrs2014}, reinforcing its geometric nature and dependence on subgroup structure.
+Finally, we mention that the \fgip\ is a generic property for finitely presented groups \cite{Ar98} --- for each integer $\ell$, there exists a generic class of presentations in which every $\ell$-generated subgroup is quasi-convex.
+Using the same method in \cite{Ar2000} Arzhantseva showed a generic property of normal subgroups of a free group $F_n$: for a fixed finitely generated infinite index subgroup $H$ of $F_n$, a generic normal subgroup of $F_n$ trivially intersects with $H$.
+Also, we note that the \fgip\ is not a first order property \cite[Theorem 10.4.13]{fgmrs2014}, reinforcing its geometric nature and dependence on subgroup structure.
 Moreover, as a Markov property, it is algorithmically undecidable whether a given finite presentation defines a group with the \fgip\ A consequence of our results is that this obstruction can be overcome when restricting to fundamental groups of graphs of locally quasi-convex hyperbolic groups with virtually $\mathbb{Z}$ edge groups.

 Our main tools for investigating the \fgip\ in graphs of groups are, first, the construction of pullbacks of immersions into connected pointed graphs of groups, developed in~\cite{dllrw_pullback} precisely for computing intersections of subgroups of the fundamental group of a graph of groups, and, second, the \emph{finite coset interaction property} (\fcip), which identifies situations where finite graphs of groups give rise to an infinite pullback and hence to a non-finitely generated intersection.
 This technical notion and its many variants (notably the $k$-\fcip, where $k$ is an integer) are defined in the technical overview below.
 For now, we emphasise the fact that the \fcip\ of the vertex groups relative to their adjacent edge groups, implies local finiteness properties of the pullbacks of finite graphs of groups (and, in fact, it is a necessary condition for these finiteness properties, in a precise sense discussed in the corresponding section).